TENET-RCCPII/TENET-VideoConferencing/Contribute.md

  - Click on the filename of the file that you'd like to edit.
  - Then click on the pencil icon.
  - Remember to add a short commit message at the bottom of the page and click on `Commit changes` once you are happy with your contributions.

+## Changing the Website Logo, Slogan, Description, etc.

+- The website general setup is found in [`config.yml`](config.yml).
+- Make sure that the spacing and general formatting of this file stays exactly as it is to ensure correct rendering.
+- Once you've made your changes, add a short commit message at the bottom of the page and click on `Commit Changes`.